Wakoma/docs/docs/advancedtopics.md

 The simplest method for obtaining certificates from Let's Encrypt is using the HTTP challenge.
 Before you use this, you need to prepare your DNS A entries to point to your Lokal server.
-On Lokal side, use this as your [hosts vars](configuration.md).
+In your hosts file, make sure to have those variables.

 ```yaml
 email_admin: your@email.com